 Students in the program enjoy opportunities to conduct school bands, choirs, and orchestras throughout their course of study.
 They are engaged in school-based teaching projects in the community.
 Students interested in the science of music may conduct research through the program’s interdisciplinary Laboratory for Music Cognition, Culture, and Learning, which annually hosts visiting scholars in the field of music cognition to work with students in seminar and lecture settings.
 Students benefit from the program’s close relationship with UW Ethnomusicology, studying world music as an integral part of a program leading to an all-level (K-12) certification as a specialist in instrumental, vocal and general music education.

 Undergraduate degrees in Music Education prepare students to teach at the primary and secondary levels.
 At the graduate level, the School of Music offers both a Master of Arts and Doctor of Philosophy degree for individuals seeking advanced professional development or pursuing a career in higher education.
 Concentrations include choral and instrumental teaching/conducting, music for children, and numerous other areas of musical and educational study.
+All inquiries related to the PhD program in Music Education should be directed to Professor Patricia Shehan Campbell, firstname.lastname@example.org.

 In addition to degree programs, the UW offers several ways to achieve teacher certification.
 Each of the programs listed leads to a teaching license in the State of Washington.